nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4: After finding the user, a message will be displayed to the user via `Ui.viewUserMessage()` method which show the specified user's details.

-The following sequence diagram shows how the remove user operation works:
+The following sequence diagram shows how the view user operation works:
 ![viewUserSequence](images/ViewUserSequence.png)

 ### Item-related Features